YCChenVictor/blog-frontend/src/posts/software/ood/main.md

 Review and refine the design by considering principles such as encapsulation, inheritance, polymorphism, and other object-oriented design principles.
 Ensure that the design is modular, extensible, and adheres to best practices.

-* Encapsulation: we may use encapsulation to make the attributes of the Book and Member classes private and provide getter and setter methods to access and modify them

 ### Step 6: Implement the design

 Translate the design into actual code using a programming language.
 Follow the design principles and guidelines to implement the classes, their relationships, and their behaviors.
+Please refer to [object oriented programming]().

 ### Step 7: Test and iterate